Larry955/learnCPP/README.md

 In order to make everything more clear,I am trying to update a list of programs which  are helpful and useful while I was learning.

-1) **/code/L06 - KMeans**.A course design of Data Structure which is implemented by cpp, it took me 1 week to finish it.But the final grade made me a little upset: I just got an "A-".Actually I think it deserves a higher rank.
+1) **/code/L06 - KMeans**.A course design of Data Structure which is implemented by cpp, it took me 1 week to finish it.But the final grade made me a little upset: I just got an "A-".Actually I think it deserves a higher rank: )

 Here is a brief introduction of K-Means algorithm: K-Means clustering is a method of vector quantization, it aims to partition n observations into k clusters in which each observation belongs to cluster with the nearset mean.